benola247/terraform-provider-azurerm/website/docs/guides/service_principal_client_secret.html.markdown

 ## Creating a Service Principal

-A Service Principal is an application within Azure Active Directory whose authentication tokens can be used as the `client_id`, `client_secret`, and `tenant_id` fields needed by Terraform (`subscription_id` can be independently recovered from your Azure account details).
+A Service Principal is a security principal within Azure Active Directory which can be granted access to resources within Azure Subscriptions.
+To authenticate with a Service Principal, you will need to create an Application object within Azure Active Directory, which you will use as a means of authentication, either [using a Client Secret](service_principal_client_secret.html) or a Client Certificate (which is documented in this guide).
+This can be done using the Azure Portal.

 It's possible to complete this task in either the [Azure CLI](#creating-a-service-principal-using-the-azure-cli) or in the [Azure Portal](#creating-a-service-principal-in-the-azure-portal) - in both we'll create a Service Principal which has `Contributor` rights to the subscription.
 [It's also possible to assign other rights](https://azure.microsoft.com/en-gb/documentation/articles/role-based-access-built-in-roles/) depending on your configuration.